Why financial literacy for teens

 Studies show that U.S. teens are graduating from high school without solid financial management skills.
 The lure of credit card offers and check-cashing stores, combined with a lack of money management education, sets many up for financial problems that can last a lifetime.
 In turn, this impacts the quality of the communities in which we all live.
 We work to change that.

 SecureFutures is a 501(c)3 non-profit agency founded in 2006 as Make A Difference – Wisconsin with a mission to provide financial literacy programs and resources that empower students to make sound financial decisions.
-Secure Futures has provided much-needed financial education to more than 70,000 students in high schools and community sites across Wisconsin and into Chicago, in lessons led by hundreds of volunteers from the local business community.
+Secure Futures has provided much-needed financial education to more than 100,000 students in high schools and community sites across Wisconsin and beyond, in lessons led by hundreds of volunteers from the local business community.

 SecureFutures has twice been the recipient of the Governor’s Financial Literacy Award and was named 2014 Nonprofit Organization of the Year by BizTimes Media.